Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Classification of KD Positivity-Preserving Unitaries

+Although in general the action of $U_\star$ on non-real KD distributions is not covariant, it is still more straightforward to describe over generic unitaries -- for which a full construction of the superoperator $\hat{\mathcal{E}}_U$ is typically required.
+Regardless of this fact, the presence of such unitaries in any KD-based classical simulation algorithm poses an additional difficulty.
+We discuss the implications of this result in Section \ref{section:kdsimulation}.

-We now turn to the question of identifying the unitaries $U$ which, when viewed in the KD superoperator picture, correspond to a stochastic matrix $\hat{\mathcal{E}}_U$.
-Stochastic matrices have the property of preserving the $l_1$ norm, thus the total positivity of the KD distribution.
-However, certain unitaries do need to induce a stochastic $\hat{\mathcal{E}}_U$ to do so.
-For example, if the transition matrix $V$ is Hermitian, then the unitary $U = V$ has a non-stochastic KD superoperator, but maps the KD matrix $Q(\rho)$ to its Hermitian conjugate (for which $\mathcal{N}(Q(\rho)) = \mathcal{N}(Q(\rho)^\dagger)$):
+\textit{KD-stochastic unitaries}.
+We now turn to the question of identifying unitaries $U$ which induce stochastic superoperators $\hat{\mathcal{E}}_U$ in the vectorised picture.
+Stochastic matrices have the property of preserving the $\ell_1$-norm of KD-positive inputs.
+However, we have seen that positivity-preserving unitaries do not need to induce a stochastic $\hat{\mathcal{E}}_U$ to preserve positivity.
+For example, if the transition matrix $V$ is Hermitian, then the unitary $U = V$ has a non-stochastic KD superoperator, but maps the KD matrix $Q(\rho)$ to its Hermitian conjugate: